 Employees are protected against dismissal during maternity, paternity or parental leave by a reverse burden of proof.
 This means, that a dismissal during the leave period is considered unlawful unless the employer can prove that the dismissal is unrelated to the leave.
 The same protection applies to employees who have announced their intention to use their right to maternity, paternity or parental leave.

 An additional ordinary Child benefit can be paid to single parents.
-The ordinary Child benefit is 1,339 kroner per quarter for each child.
+The ordinary Child benefit is DKK 1,339 per quarter for each child.
 As a supplement to the ordinary Child benefit, single parents who have the child living with him/her are paid an extra child benefit.
 Only one extra child benefit is payable irrespective of the number of children.
-The extra child benefit is 1,365 kroner per quarter (2015).
+The extra child benefit is DKK 1,365 per quarter (2015).

-The key elements in the reform are a longer and more varied school day, more classes and improved quality teaching in e.g. Danish and Mathematics, a new concept of assisted learning, competence development of teachers and school principals, knowledge and capacity building, target setting and monitoring of progress.
+The key elements in the reform are a longer and more varied school day, more lessons and improved quality teaching in e.g. Danish and Mathematics, a new concept of assisted learning, competence development of teachers and school principals, knowledge and capacity building, target setting and monitoring of progress.

-As part of the implementation the Danish Government presented a bill in the Danish Parliament that highlights the importance of early, preventive support.
-The legislation has been effective from October 2014.
-The amendment represents a substantial improvement of paragraph 11 in the Social Services, Consolidation act.
-Paragraph 11 is now an actual “prevention paragraph” that clarifies the municipalities obligations to take precautionary measures against neglect of children and young people.
+As part of The Preventive Measures Package the Danish Parliament passed a bill in June 2014 which highlights the importance of early, preventive support.
+The legislation has been effective since October 2014.
+The amendment represents a substantial change of paragraph 11 in the Act on Social Services.
+Paragraph 11 is now an actual “prevention paragraph” which clarifies the municipalities’ obligations to take precautionary measures against neglect of children and young people.